 - Preheat oven to 425F, place oven rack in the middle of the oven, and line a baking sheet with parchment paper or a silicone mat.

-- Bake 12 minutes, until golden brown.
-Remove from oven and serve.
+- Bake for 12 minutes, or until they are golden brown.
+Remove from heat and serve.

-- Please do not use wax paper.
+- Do not use wax paper.
 The cheese will melt onto the wax and the recipe will not turn out.